TerrenceHo/terrenceho.github.io/_posts/2018-08-22-Benchmarking-Fib-with-Go.md

 ### Conclusion
 Well, we've learned to benchmark programs in Go, and tested out real world implications of complexity analysis.
+We can achieve real performance gains with the fast exponentiation algorithm, but the overhead in calculating matrices drags the the runtime for lower orders of $n$.
+Thus, it can be advisable in real world systems to choose your algorithm depending on the value of $n$.
 Good algorithms do really matter after all.